JoshuaRobel/JoshuaRobel/README.md

 With a background in IT and business management, I bring an analytical mindset, strong problem-solving skills, and a drive to continuously learn and adapt in the ever-evolving cybersecurity landscape.

-Currently focused on developing technical depth through structured home labs and certifications, with the goal of securing an entry-level cybersecurity role in a fast-paced, challenging environment.
+Currently focused on developing technical depth through structured home labs and certifications, with the goal of securing a cybersecurity role in a fast-paced, challenging environment.

 - 🎯 **Career Goal:** SOC Analyst | Junior Penetration Tester | Vulnerability Management
 - 🛠 **Key Skills:** Network Security | Active Directory Security | Web Application Testing | SIEM Monitoring